-Our Chairman, Florian Schönharting, beneficially owns shares comprising approximately 99% of our voting power, and after the offering, will beneficially own approximately 58% of our ordinary shares (assuming that neither he nor his affiliates, purchase any ADSs in this offering).
+Our Chairman, Florian Schönharting, beneficially owns shares comprising approximately 99% of our voting power, and after the offering, will beneficially own approximately % of our ordinary shares.
 With such concentrated control, Mr. Schönharting will have influence over the outcome of corporate actions requiring board and shareholder approval, including the election of directors or any other significant corporate transaction.
 As a result, investors who acquire ADSs in the offering may have no effective voice in the management of our company.